Federal Network Agency: History

 In the 1990s, the telecommunications and postal services in Germany were privatized.
 In 1994, the Deutsche Bundespost, was privatised and split into Deutsche Post and Deutsche Telekom, which remained under the supervision of the Federal Office for Post and Telecommunications (Bundesamt für Post und Telekommunikation, BAPT).
 When the market was finally opened to competitors on 1 January 1998, the Regulatory Authority for Telecommunications and Posts (Regulierungsbehörde für Telekommunikation und Post, RegTP) was established, superseding the Federal Office as the supervisor for posts and telecommunications.

 When the government decided to improve competition for the energy and railway markets as of 13 July 2005 and 1 January 2006, it found that the Regulatory Authority's expertise in enabling open access to telecommunication networks would also be useful in these infrastructure markets.
 To reflect these new competences, the authority was renamed to Federal Network Agency for Electricity, Gas, Telecommunications, Posts and Railway (Bundesnetzagentur für Elektrizität, Gas, Telekommunikation, Post und Eisenbahnen, BNetzA).

+To comply with the 2022 EU Digital Services Act, the agency took several steps, including the installation of a Digital Services Coordinator.
+The Coordinator is responsible for appointing trusted flaggers, people or organisations who roam the internet looking for "illegal" content as requested by the act and, as interpreted by agency president Klaus Müller, for "hate" and "fake news".
+Social media platforms are obliged to give trusted flagger reports preferential treatment.
+The first trusted flagger was the organisation "Respect!", appointed in October 2024 and formed as part of the foundation "Jugendstiftung Baden-Württemberg", ultimately financed by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth.